 Two very old relics

-These two very old relics date back to WW2, quite surprising they are still funtioning. 🙂
+These two very old relics date back to WW2, quite surprising they are still functioning. 🙂

 Mekong river tour

 A half day trip that is really worth taking.

 This beautiful little girl sang a song for us on our Mekong Delta tour.